 Adrian College has an avid interest in maintaining the health and safety of its students, employees and campus guests.
-In order to provide the best, and safest, response to an emergency, the following guidelines have been established:
+In order to provide the best and safest, response to an emergency, the following guidelines have been established:

-- 1. In the event of an emergency, dial 911.
-State the nature of your emergency and your location. - Also call Campus Safety at extension 4333 and provide that office with the same information. - 3.
-Someone should stay with the individual(s) until help arrives.
+- In the event of an emergency, dial 911.
+State the nature of your emergency and your location. - 2.
+Contact the Department of Campus Safety at extension 4333. - 3.
+Someone should stay with the victim(s) until help arrives.